WhimsicalWill/RLBoard/README.md

 - Include overlay on collage for checkpoint number for each cell
 - Make sure all models and tensors on gpu (make faster)
-- Reevaluate past hot_starts to recalculate their priorities
-- Track the first n transitions from the starting state